-Ear infection in cats are common.
-Cats who suffer from chronic ear infections are less likely to play and interact with other animals.
-According to Dr. Flanders’ research, approximately 80 percent of white cats with blue eyes will show signs of hearing loss by four days due to cochlear cell death, and sometimes the condition becomes life-threatening.
-They usually happen after an animal has been exposed to cold air or water.
-If left untreated, these infections can cause severe damage to the ears.
+Cats suffering from chronic ear infections may be less engaged and unlikely to play or interact with other animals.
+As per the research by Dr. Flanders, approximately 80 percent of white cats with blue eyes may show signs of hearing loss by four days due to the death of cochlear cells, transforming the condition from a simple outer ear infection to a life-threatening situation.
+These instances usually occur after an animal has been exposed to cold air or water.

 What Causes Ear Infection in Cats?